tue-robotics/emc_examples/README.md

 ## Using the Examples
 ### Full example and Feature extraction example
-These examples require the MRC environment to be installed on you machine.
+These examples require the MRC environment to be installed on your machine.
 If you haven't already, download the install script:
 ```bash
 wget https://raw.githubusercontent.com/tue-robotics/emc-env/master/install.bash
 ```